Tennu/tennu.github.io/plugins/jshelp.md

 title: JS Help Plugin
 ---

-# JSHelp Plugin

 This plugin let's you help yourself and others with JavaScript in your channels.

 ## Config